bowen-wu/postgraduate/english/word/core/Unit16-1.md

     - occupation
         - n. 职业；侵占；占领
         - ...a painful reminder of the occupation of what was once a sovereign nation.
-        - But many middle-class occupations——trucking，financial advice，software engineering——have aroused their
+        - But many middle-class occupations—trucking，financial advice，software engineering—have aroused their
           Interest，of soon will.

 ## object